kowalczykp/dotfiles/README.markdown

 ## Install in OSX

-Some of the bash settings (globstar
+Some of the bash settings have issues so there is a temporary branch for macs.

 6) Install homebrew
 7) brew install bash
 8) add /usr/local/bin/bash to /etc/shells
 9) move /usr/local/bin to the top of /etc/paths
 10) chsh -s /usr/local/bin/bash $USER